asserj5/ABCDLV_DSA_24/README.md

 To assist a Namibian telecommunications company to create an efficient phonebook, based on basic linear data structures, to deliver reasonably efficient performance for typical phonebook operations.

-Group ABCDLV's approach is to incorporate a HashMap to store the phonebook data.
+Group ABCDLV's approach is to incorporate a Linked List to store the phonebook data.
 A Graphical user interface (GUI) is used to provide a user friendly way to interact with  the data.
 Functions used to achieve the required operations are listed below.
 Insert -